Types of Procurement – 8 Examples of Procurement Practices

 Understand the different types of procurement management, the stages in a traditional procurement process, and types of government tenders.

 There are many different types of procurement, each with its own strengths and weaknesses.
-Here are eight of the most common.
+Identifying and selecting the right type of procurement for a project is key to a successful procurement strategy.

 1. Direct procurement